setaman/vue-ellipse-progress/README.md

 - #### `legend-value`

-in this slot you can put an additionall elemnt that you want to display biside the progress
+in this slot you can put an additionall element that you want to display biside the progress

 - #### `legend-caption`
 in this slot you can put any HTML and slye it on your own.
 This slot is aligned below the progress